ligato/docs/docs/user-guide/concepts.md

 config/<module>/<version>/<type>/
 ```

-The [agentctl model commands](../user-guide/agentctl.md#model) return model spec information, key prefix and more in a simple to read json format.
+The [agentctl model commands](../user-guide/agentctl.md#model) return model spec information, key prefix and more in a simple json format.

 Agentctl model inspect for the vpp.interfaces model:
 ```json